 Fund manager Nick Train co-founded Lindsell Train, the management company behind the trust, in 2000, after a 20-year investment career, most of which was spent at GT before it was acquired by Invesco.

 Lindsell Train won the mandate for this trust in 2001.
-In total, the team runs £2.3bn worth of dedicated UK funds, alongside a Japanese strategy (led by Michael Lindsell) and a global strategy that both founders work on.
-Lindsell Train is 73% owned by the two founders and 2.5% owned by other staff; the balance is owned by Lindsell Train Investment Trust.
+The team runs over £2bn worth of dedicated UK funds, alongside a Japanese strategy (led by Michael Lindsell) and a global strategy that both founders work on.
+Lindsell Train is 72.7% owned by the two founders and 3% owned by other staff; the balance is owned by Lindsell Train Investment Trust.

 The trust has a rigorous discount control mechanism, which means that the shares should trade between a 5% discount and a modest premium of 2%, and has been regularly issuing shares in recent years to keep the premium in check.
-The board has committed to buy back shares at around 5% and holds them in treasury, although this has not been necessary in recent years.
+The board has committed to buy back shares at around 5% and hold them in treasury, although this has not been necessary in recent years.
 As the graph below illustrates, this has had the effect of minimising discount volatility – certainly relative to the average seen across the AIC UK Equity Income sector.
 The trust has tended to trade in a narrow band between a 1.5% premium and a 1.5% discount.

 Over more recent times, the trust has been growing gently through the issuance of shares at a slight premium to NAV.
 Unusually, the trust has permission to issue shares at a discount to NAV - and has done so in the past - if the discount at which it is issuing the shares is narrower than the discount at which they are trading at the time.
 However, this only applies to shares held in treasury, not 'new' shares, and given the trust has been trading on a premium for many years, it has not been used.